 - Pose as a legitimate company or government agency and request personal information via phone, email, or text message.

 - Attach a skimmer to an ATM to capture the card number and PIN.
-This method will gain the information on your card: Your Name, Card Number and Zip Code.
-Once a criminal has this information, they can use to it to gain more information to commit crimes.
+This method will gain the information on your card: Your Name, Card Number, and Zip Code.
+Once a criminal has this information, they can use it to gain more information to commit crimes.

 What to do if you think you’re a victim of identity theft:

 If you suspect that you are a victim of identity theft, contact Service Credit Union at 800.936.7730 (U.S.) or 00800.4728.2000 (Int’l).
 Our representatives will connect you with the Fraud Department, who will assist you in protecting your identity and your account.